AbdulellahMoj/KA_AI_Study/README.md

 # KAUST AI Preparation Repository

 This repository organizes all **resources, notes, and code** to prepare for the **KAUST AI program**.
-It serves as a **support tool** — a simple way to keep everything in one place for easier review and structured studying.
+It serves as a **support tool**, a simple way to keep everything in one place for easier review and structured studying.

 Think of it as a companion to guide you through the stages: **Stage 1 → Stage 2 → Stage 3**.